naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_neurips20/psgnet_neurips20/README.md

 ```
 @incollection{psgnet_neurips20,
-author = {Daniel M. Bear and Chaofei Fan and Damian Mrowca and Yunzhu Li and Seth Alter and Aran Nayebi and Jeremy Schwartz and Li Fei-Fei and Jiajun Wu and Joshua B. Tenenbaum and Daniel L.K.
-Yamins},
+author = {Bear, Daniel and Fan, Chaofei and Mrowca, Damian and Li, Yunzhu and Alter, Seth and Nayebi, Aran and Schwartz, Jeremy and Fei-Fei, Li F and Wu, Jiajun and Tenenbaum, Josh and Yamins, Daniel L},
 title = {Learning Physical Graph Representations from Visual Scenes},
 booktitle = {Advances in Neural Information Processing Systems (NeurIPS) 33},
+pages = {6027--6039},
 year = {2020},
 publisher = {Curran Associates, Inc.}
 }